 Atlantic Treaty Association and Youth Atlantic Treaty Association

 The Atlantic Treaty Association (ATA) is an independent organisation designed to support the values enshrined in the North Atlantic Treaty.
 Created on 18 June 1954, it is an umbrella organisation for the separate national associations, voluntary organisations and non-governmental organisations that formed to uphold the values of the Alliance after its creation in 1949.
+The Youth Atlantic Treaty Association (YATA) is the youth branch of the ATA and was formed in 1996.

 - The ATA’s role is to educate and inform the public of NATO’s activities and responsibilities, to promote democracy and, more generally, to uphold the values of the North Atlantic Treaty.